Hilversum

 Hilversum ([ˈɦɪlvərsʏm]) is a city and municipality in the province of North Holland, Netherlands.
 Located in the heart of the Gooi, it is the largest urban centre in that area.
-It is surrounded by heathland, woods, meadows, lakes, and smaller towns.
-Hilversum is part of the Randstad, one of the largest conurbations in Europe, and the Amsterdam metropolitan area; it is about 22 km from the centre of Amsterdam and about 15 km from the city of Utrecht.
+It is surrounded by heathland, woods, meadows, lakes and smaller towns.
+Hilversum is part of the Randstad, one of the largest conurbations in Europe, and the Amsterdam metropolitan area; it is about 22 km southeast of Amsterdam's city centre and about 15 km north of Utrecht.

-The city is home to the headquarters, studios, and broadcast stations of several major radio, television, and newspaper companies, such as the NOS.
-This means that Hilversum is known for being the mediastad (media city) of the Netherlands.
+The city is home to several major radio, television, and newspaper companies such as NOS.
+Hilversum is thus known for being the mediastad (media city) of the Netherlands.

 Town

 Hilversum lies 24 km south-east of Amsterdam and 15 km north of Utrecht.
 The town is known for its architecturally important Town Hall (Raadhuis Hilversum), designed by Willem Marinus Dudok and built in 1931.